Web Testing Application – Introduction

 There could be some parts or features of a website that may not work well or at all when accessed on certain operating systems.
 This is because new web testing application and development technologies like graphic designs, different APIs, and interface calls may not be available in every operating system.
 This can hamper user experience or security of your website.
 To avoid such situations, test your website on various operating systems, including Windows, Linux, Mac, Solaris and different OS flavors.

-Performance web testing application
+5. Performance of web testing application

 A website has to remain functional and fast even at peak loads, and this is what performance web testing application focuses on.
 It should include two things: web stress and web load testing.